isomerpages/govtech-corp/media/technews/_posts/2020-05-22-post-How techies can facilitate the post circuit breaker economy.md

 even in a time of isolation.
 It is therefore unsurprising that the government is looking to crowdsource digital solutions that will help smoothen the journey forward.</p>
-<p>Take, for example,&nbsp;<a href="https://www.tracetogether.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">TraceTogether</a>,
-the contact tracing application developed by GovTech in March.
+<p>Take, for example,&nbsp;TraceTogether, the contact tracing application
+developed by GovTech in March.
 The app logs users who have been in close proximity with one another, allowing authorities to track down potential cases if any user has tested positive for COVID-19.
 This would enable authorities to act swiftly and contain the virus to prevent another wave of outbreak while the economy is recovering.
 “Currently, contact tracing is a very manual, laborious and inefficient process.
 TraceTogether is one of those technologies that we are depending on to make contact tracing more efficient,” said Mr Chua.</p>
 <p>Even so, a solution like this has challenges, like getting it to work
 on different mobile devices or achieving a wide enough user base.
 As such, Mr Chan said that they are looking at alternative solutions for contact